James Richard Curry

 James Richard Curry (November 16, 1946 – January 7, 1983) was an American serial killer and rapist who killed between four and five people in California and Nevada from 1982 to 1983.
-A few days after his arrest, Curry hung himself in his jailcell.
-He is best remembered for being posthumously identified as the killer of the Sheep Flats Jane Doe, who was identified alongside him as Mary Silvani.
+A few days after his arrest, Curry hung himself in his cell.
+He was posthumously determined to be the killer of the Sheep Flats Jane Doe, who was identified alongside him as Mary Silvani.

 Early life and crimes

 Little is known about Curry's early life.
-Born in Bexar, Texas on November 16, 1946, he was the illegitimate son of a man and woman from Dallas who had had an affair, with only his mother deciding to raise him under a different name.
+Born in Bexar, Texas on November 16, 1946, he was the illegitimate son of a man and woman from Dallas who had an affair, with only his mother deciding to raise him under a different name.
 Sometime during the late 1960s to early 1970s, he was arrested for robbery and assault and sentenced to 20 years imprisonment at the Huntsville Unit, where he remained until his release in 1977.
 Curry then decided to leave Texas and move to California, settling in the small community of Waukena, where he soon found employment in a locksmithing company.

 Murders

 While working in Waukena, Curry became acquainted with a 40-year-old fellow locksmith named James DeWitt Robinson.
-He learned that Robinson had received $10,000 as settlement from a 1976 personal injury lawsuit and had done property dealings in Tulare, leading some to speculate that he wanted to steal his money.
+He learned that Robinson had received $10,000 as settlement from a 1976 personal injury lawsuit and had done property dealings in Tulare, leading some to speculate that Curry wanted to steal his money.
 Sometime in 1978, Robinson vanished without a trace and has still not been found to this day, but since he was not reported missing at the time, his disappearance was not investigated by the authorities.

 Sometime during the following four years, Curry purchased a self-storage yard in Santa Clara, where he would store some items stolen from his future victims.
 Through this business, he came into contact with 38-year-old Richard Lemmon Jr., a Bakersfield native who wanted to store his two motorcycles, a truck, and other belongings in one of the storage lockers.
-The men developed a cordial relationship, but sometime around early 1982, Curry had a falling out with him and decided to kill him.
-On February 28, he lured Lemmon to the storage locker and shot him once in the head with a .38 revolver.
+The men had a cordial relationship, but sometime around early 1982, Curry had a falling out with him and decided to kill him.
+On February 17, he lured Lemmon to the storage locker and shot him once in the head with a .38 revolver.
 After killing him, he stuffed his body in a wooden crate, sealed it, and left it in the storage locker.
 Curry would later give Lemmon's motorcycle to one of his sons.